ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: ProveRAG Methodology

-In the chunking technique, we split the content of all the URLs into smaller chunks and embed these chunks as vectors, and these embeddings are then indexed to facilitate efficient retrieval.
 We further show the performance for different models in Sec. \ref{sec_generalize}.
 During runtime, the user's query is first vectorized, and a similarity search is conducted against the indexed chunks.
 The top-10 results are retrieved and fed as context into the \textit{Gen. LLM's} prompt, which allows the model to answer the user’s query with the most relevant content.
 However, this approach requires a very large context window and can include redundant information that might mislead the LLM.

 Therefore, we design an automatic summarization technique, inspired by \cite{kim2024sure, jiang2024tc}, for a specific CVE (which is integrated into ProveRAG's architecture).
 We start by exploring the NVD website and summarize the content with respect to a specific CVE-ID, then move to the associated CWE link, and finally to the hyperlinks (available in NVD) to provide a summary with respect to the exploitation and mitigation questions.
 A key advantage of the summarizing technique is its efficiency in handling large-scale data without relying extensively on document chunking, which enhances retrieval quality and accuracy of responses.
 This makes the system particularly suited for addressing more complex cybersecurity queries, such as those related to CVE mitigation that require exploration of more external resources.